-A hook can also cause the collection of data files or binaries (shared libraries) from a package, collection of metadata for a package, and it can also prevent collection of packages/modules that are imported only from the hooked module or a package.
+A hook can also cause the addition of data files, and it can cause certain files to not be imported.
 Examples of these actions are shown below.

-When the module that needs a hook is useful only to your project, you can store the hook file(s) somewhere near your source file.
+When the module that needs these hidden imports is useful only to your project, store the hook file(s) somewhere near your source file.
 Then specify their location to the pyinstaller or pyi-makespec command with the --additional-hooks-dir option.
 If the hook file(s) are at the same level as the script, the command could be simply:

+'''

 pyinstaller --additional-hooks-dir=. myscript.py

+'''

-If you write a hook for a module used by others, please ask the package developer to include the hook with her/his package or send us the hook file so we can include it in the contributed hooks repository.
+If you write a hook for a module used by others, please ask the package developer to include the hook with her/his package or send us the hook file so we can make it available.

-2.13.1 How a Hook Is Loaded
+2.12.1 How a Hook Is Loaded